-Medicines should only be brought into School when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school day.
+Medicines should only be brought into School when essential; that is where it would be detrimental to a child's health or attendance if the medicine were not The School Senior Nurse monitors this policy regularly.
+It is reviewed at least annually.

+administered during the school day.

-In order to safely administer these medicines, it is essential that parents complete a Medication Administration Consent Form (Appendix A) and send it in with the medication (in its original container, with a named prescription label and expiry date visible) to the school office / medical room at the start of the day.
+In order to safely administer these medicines, it is essential that parents complete a Medication Administration Consent Form (Appendix A).
+Channing will only accept prescribed medicines if these are in-date, labeled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage (DfE).